 Personalizing Learning, Standardized Schools

 Making a smooth transition to personalized learning, though, took more than just having students keep journal entries.
 I was fortunate to have a principal who was supportive of technology and innovation, but these new methods raised concerns for parents and some administrators.
-I hadn’t appreciate that even in New York City, many people were unfamiliar and even fearful of education technology.
+I hadn’t appreciated that even in New York City, many people were unfamiliar and even fearful of education technology.
 One parent complained that her child ‘couldn’t learn from computers.’
 Another thought I put my feet on the desk and drank coffee while students stared at computer screens.
 (He may have been right about the coffee…) Others were so accustomed to a purely content coverage approach that the idea of students learning different topics at different times just didn’t make sense.

 Fortunately, as time went on, the benefits of the program became clearer to more of the community at-large.
 Struggling students were able to move quickly through remedial content, and advanced students were challenged in a way they had not been before.
 When test scores came back showing double-digit percentile increases in mean and median scores, I was ecstatic.
 Families that were most resistant began to come around.